wp-plugins/good-reads/readme.txt

 == Installation ==

 1. Upload 'good-reads.php' to the 'wp-content/plugins' directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+1. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to 'Widgets' screen in 'Appearance'.
+1. Go to 'Widgets' screen in 'Appearance'.
-4. Drag 'Good Reads' into your Sidebar.
+1. Drag 'Good Reads' into your Sidebar.
-5. In the Widget settings, give it a title!
+1. In the Widget settings, give it a title!

+== Frequently Asked Questions ==

 == Screenshots ==